Skip to content

 How to restart Ubuntu Linux from the system menu

-To restart in Ubuntu Linux, click the top-right of the system menu, then select the Power Off / Log Out on the context menu to expand.
+To restart in Ubuntu Linux, click the top-right of the system menu, then choose Power Off / Log Out to expand the context menu.

 Selecting Power Off or Log Out from the Ubuntu system menu